midtown-ai/glossary/glossary/m.md

 # Model-Based Reinforcement Learning
 # Model-Based RL

+ ~ If, after learning, the agent can make predictions about what the next state and reward will be before it takes each action, it's a model-based RL algorithm.

  Model-based RL approaches explicitly learn a model of [state transitions].
 [Model-free RL] methods like [Q-learning] learn without modeling transitions.

  In [Reinforcement Learning], you learns model of [environment] transitions & [rewards], then optimizes [policy] through planning. e.g. [Dyna], [AlphaGo].